Photography Policies for General Guests

 - Unless otherwise noted, photography of temporary exhibition or borrowed works of art is not permitted.

-- If you are a professional photographer wishing to shoot on the Museum campus, please complete the Photoshoot Request Form and submit the Preferred Photographer Application.
+- If you are a professional photographer wishing to shoot on the Museum campus, please complete the Photography and Video Shoot Request Form.

 Photography and Video Shoots Policy for Professionals

 For the safety of the Museum’s collections and guests, only preferred photographers will be allowed to do photo and video shoots in the Sculpture Garden, EMTRAC Transportation Center, Rivertown and Eykamp Pavilion.

 Prior to final approval of the application photographers are required to attend a brief session at the Museum which outlines the Museum’s policies and guidelines for photography and video shoots.

 To arrange for a shoot, photographer must submit the Photography and Video Shoot Request Form per event and $20 fee which admits one photographer and his/her clients.
 The request form must be received at least two weeks in advance of the intended date(s) of photography.
 The request is subjected to approval.
 The Museum reserves the right, at its sole discretion, to withhold and/or withdraw permission to shoot on its premises.

 The Museum will do its best to accommodate shoots.
 If for any reasons a date cannot be arranged, the preferred photographer is entitled to a full refund of the $20 fee.